Stop sea turtle farming and abuse

-The Cayman Turtle Farm is the last sea turtle farm on earth that breeds turtles for human consumption.
+The Cayman Turtle Centre is the last sea turtle centre on earth where sea turtles are abused for entertainment and farmed for human consumption.
 There is no humane way to farm sea turtles.

 Sea turtles are solitary, migratory creatures, born to swim long distances in clear waters.
 They are wild animals.
 Imagine the cruelty of trapping one in a tiny, filthy tank.
 Now imagine hundreds, even thousands.

-At the Cayman Turtle Farm, 9,500 endangered green sea turtles are farmed for meat.
+At the Cayman Turtle Farm, approximately 5,000 endangered green sea turtles are farmed for meat.
 Packed in filthy tanks, turtles get so sick and stressed they bite and maim each other.

-It's the last facility of its kind anywhere, and tourists are encouraged to handle turtles, not realizing that this causes the turtles stress.
+It's the last facility of its kind anywhere, and tourists are encouraged to handle turtles and take selfie pictures, not realizing that this causes the turtles stress.
 The tourists are also targeted when the same turtles are slaughtered and served as steaks and burgers in local restaurants.